BaileyJohannsmann/Journal/Week4_Journal.md

 # Week 4

 ## Weekly Review
-- This week I had to create a simple WordPress site for my startup as well as participate in the group formation task.
+- This week I had to demonstrate a dynamic site with a database, running on a local network.

 ## Learning Activities & Resources